-4. Certificate of Location (COL)
+4. Create a Certificate of Location (COL)

 Once the mining claim or site is located on the ground, it must be properly documented and described on a certificate of location (COL) and an accompanying map.
 A separate COL is required for each mining claim or site recorded.
 Multiple COLs filed at the same time may share the same map.

-There is no official COL or map form for the State of Colorado, thus using a COL form from another state is acceptable.
+There is No Official COL or Map Form Available in Colorado